d2l-ai/d2l-en/chapter_gaussian-processes/gp-intro.md

 Understanding Gaussian processes (GPs) is important for reasoning about model construction and generalization, and for achieving state-of-the-art performance in a variety of applications, including active learning, and hyperparameter tuning in deep learning.
 GPs are everywhere, and it is in our interests to know what they are and how we can use them.

+In this section, we introduce Gaussian process _priors_ over functions.
+In the next section, we show how to use these priors to do _posterior inference_ and make predictions.
+The next section can be viewed as ``GPs in a nutshell'', quickly giving what you need to apply Gaussian processes in practice.

 ## Definition

 A Gaussian process is defined as _a collection of random variables, any finite number of which have a joint Gaussian distribution_.
 If a function $f(x)$ is a Gaussian process, with _mean function_ $m(x)$ and _covariance function_ or _kernel_ $k(x,x')$, $f(x) \sim \mathcal{GP}(m, k)$, then any collection of function values queried at any collection of input points $x$ (times, spatial locations, image pixels, etc.), has a joint multivariate Gaussian distribution with mean vector $\mu$ and covariance matrix $K$: $f(x_1),\dots,f(x_n) \sim \mathcal{N}(\mu, K)$, where $\mu_i = \mathbb{E}[f(x_i)] = m(x_i)$ and $K_{ij} = cov(f(x_i),f(x_j)) = k(x_i,x_j)$.